DuncanRitchie/velut/README.md

 (There needs to be a .env.local file as explained under “Environment variables”.)

 To redeploy, I simply push to the main branch on GitHub.

+### Editing the data

+The source data about Latin vocabulary are in a private repo.
+My scripts for processing the data are in public repos (eg the [Inflector](https://github.com/DuncanRitchie/velut-inflector) and [Word Data Generator](https://github.com/DuncanRitchie/velut-word-data-generator)) — these are written in JavaScript and they read and/or write Json.
+My scripts to refresh the database with the Json data (using mongoimport) are private, so as not to expose the MongoDB connection string.

 ## Miscellanea